How to get the best from a fortnight of precious revision and study time

-You probably need to spend a lot of time on revision during half term, but make sure you keep some parts of your normal life going.
+You probably need to spend a lot of time on revision during Easter, but make sure you keep some parts of your normal life going.
 It will help you stay healthy, body and mind.

-Make time for some social activities, try to get some exercise too and if it all gets too much – well, that’s what family and friends are for.
+Make time for some socially distanced activities, try to get some exercise too and if it all gets too much – well, that’s what family and friends are for.

 You’re nearly at the end – one last push and you’ll get there.